adamsilver/fdpb/08-an-upload-form.md

 });
 ```

-The updated success function now checks to see if the response contains an `error`.
+The updated success function now checks to see if the response has an `error`.
 If it does, the error state will be constructed and injected into the list item instead.

 #### Screen Reader Feedback

 While the feedback is useful for sighted users, screen reader users won't hear any feedback.
-To provide a comparable experience (principle 1), we'll need to use a live region.
+To provide a comparable experience (principle 1), we'll need to use a live region—something we've extensively covered in “Checkout” and “Book a Flight”.

 ```HTML
 <div class="visually-hidden" role="status" aria-live="polite">